Undergraduate Student Fellowships

 ————————————————————————————–

-Dr. Ann Skinner is a Research Scientist with the Center for Child and Family Policy and trained as a developmental psychologist.
+Dr. Ann Skinner is a research scientist with the Center for Child and Family Policy and trained as a developmental psychologist.
 Most of her research includes partnerships with international colleagues to examine parent-child relationships, family functioning, and the development of aggression, anxiety, and depression in youth.
-Much of her work has focused on the impact of community-wide stressors like political and community violence on family wellbeing.
+Much of her work has focused on the impact of community-wide stressors like political and community violence on family well-being.
 She is also currently involved with research examining young adult substance use and self-regulation, and several projects examining the impact of COVID-19 on families internationally.

 ————————————————————————————–